I Fly Again!

 Trans-Atlantic Flight Attempt, Elder & Haldeman, October, 1927

 Her second fifteen minutes of fame was in 1929 as a competitor in what has become known as the "Powder Puff Derby".
 In the shadow of the unsuccessful trans-Atlantic effort, Ruth kept her chin up and entered the first Women's Air Derby.
 She flew against the best of competition and finished in the money.
-Flying her Swallow, NC8730, he placed a reasonable 5th behind the likes of Louise Thaden, Gladys O'Donnell, Amelia Earhart and Blanche Noyes.
+Flying her Swallow, NC8730, she placed a reasonable 5th behind the likes of Louise Thaden, Gladys O'Donnell, Amelia Earhart and Blanche Noyes.

 Ruth Elder, August 25, 1929